Freezing-in the Axiverse: Axiverse Cosmology

 Since the presence of the QCD axion $\aqcd$ is generic in our EFT description, we first review the associated cosmology.
 Throughout this and the following discussion, we will assume a `preinflationary' scenario where the PQ symmetry remains broken during and after inflation.
 We will also consider production from the thermal bath, and any additional production channel (for example, in the `postinflationary' scenario) would give a larger $\Dneff$, and in this sense, our derived sensitivity on $\Dneff$ will be conservative.

 Depending on its mass, the QCD axion can either contribute as dark matter or dark radiation.
 Since our EFT treatment is valid for $T_{\rm RH} < f_a$, we only focus on DM production through the misalignment mechanism, which implies~\cite{ParticleDataGroup:2024cfk} \es{eq:misal}{ \Omega_{\aqcd}h^2 \approx 0.12 \left({f_a \over 9\times 10^{11}~{\rm GeV}}\right)^{1.16} \theta_i^2, } for misalignment angle $\theta_i\lesssim 1$.
 The QCD axion can also be produced from the SM bath, either through pion scattering or through quarks and gluons, depending on the temperature.
-Ref.~\cite{Notari:2022ffe} places an upper bound $m_{\rm QCD}\leq 0.24$~eV at 95\% CL, implying $f_a \geq 2.4\times 10^7$~GeV, by computing $\aqcd$ production from pion scattering at temperatures $\lesssim 150$~MeV, the QCD crossover temperature.
-Above this temperature, but below the electroweak scale, perturbative computations are not fully trustworthy (see~\cite{Notari:2022ffe} and references therein).
-However, convergence of perturbative QCD improves at higher temperatures, and we expect the associated rates to be under better control for $T_{\rm RH}\gtrsim$~TeV, which is where we focus on in this work.
+Ref.~\cite{Bianchini:2023ubu} places an upper bound $m_{\rm QCD}\leq 0.16$~eV at 95\% CL, implying $f_a \geq 3.6\times 10^7$~GeV, by computing $\aqcd$ production from pion scattering at temperatures $\lesssim 150$~MeV, the QCD crossover temperature \journal{(see also Ref.~\cite{DEramo:2022nvb} for an analysis with higher initial temperatures, with similar results).} \journal{Above this temperature, but below the electroweak scale, perturbative computations are not fully trustworthy.
+See Refs.~\cite{GrillidiCortona:2015jxo,DEramo:2021psx,DEramo:2021lgb,Notari:2022ffe} for a discussion of the regime of validity of perturbation theory of QCD at finite temperature.
+However, convergence of perturbative QCD improves at higher temperatures, and we expect the associated rates to be under better control for $T_{\rm RH}\gtrsim$~TeV, which is where we focus on in this work.}